stiliyanv/paysafe-api-client/README.md

 java -jar target/paysafe-api-client-0.0.1-SNAPSHOT.jar
 ```

-## Execute calls
+## API

 ```
 http://localhost:8090/servicestatus
 ```

-> This API makes call to `/threedsecure/monitor` and if everything is ok, it should return `3DS Service Status: READY`.
+> This API makes call to `/threedsecure/monitor` and if the service is available, it will return `3DS Service Status: READY`.